wharfkit/website/src/lib/guides/SessionKit/getting-started-web-application.md

 - `ui`: An instance of a `UserInterface` to render information to the user.
 - `walletPlugins`: An array of `WalletPlugin` typed objects, one for each wallet to support.

 The code below will instantiate the `SessionKit` for an app called "appname", and it will be configured to use the default renderer to connect with **Jungle 4 (Testnet)** and the **Anchor Wallet**.
-The [@wharfkit/web-renderer](https://github.com/wharfkit/web-renderer) is an out-of-the-box `UserInterface` which we recommend to get started with.
+The [@wharfkit/web-renderer](https://github.com/wharfkit/web-renderer) is an out-of-the-box `UserInterface`, which we recommend for getting started.

 ```ts
 import { SessionKit } from "@wharfkit/session"